loader image

 Is peracetic acid that contains synthetic acetic acid permitted?
 (390)

 Yes.
 Commercially, peracetic acid is produced by reacting synthetic acetic acid and hydrogen peroxide and residues of both reactants will more than likely be present.
-As there is no restriction in the peracetic annotation in PSL Table 7.3, peracetic acid products containing residual amounts of hydrogen peroxide and acetic acid are permitted for use in direct contact with organic products without a removal event.
+As there is no restriction in the peracetic annotation in Table 7.3, peracetic acid products containing residual amounts of hydrogen peroxide and acetic acid are permitted for use in direct contact with organic products without a removal event.

 Electrolyzed water #